splunk/public-o11y-docs/admin/org-metrics.rst

 less than the total value metric value.
 For example, the sum, of all ``sf.org.numAddDatapointCallsByToken`` values might be less than the value of ``sf.org.numAddDatapointCalls``.
-The sums differ because Infrastructure Monitoring doesn’t use a token to retrieve data from cloud services you’ve integrated.
-Infrastructure Monitoring counts the data point calls for the integrated services, but it doesn’t have a way to count the calls for any specific token.
+The sums differ because Infrastructure Monitoring doesn't use a token to retrieve data from cloud services you've integrated.
+Infrastructure Monitoring counts the data point calls for the integrated services, but it doesn't have a way to count the calls for any specific token.

 This difference in values applies to AWS CloudWatch, GCP StackDriver,